Snellville, Georgia: Public transportation

-Route 418 of the Xpress bus service, a joint venture between Gwinnett County Transit and the Georgia Regional Transportation Authority (GRTA), provides commuter bus service to downtown Atlanta from Snellville in the morning, and vice versa in the afternoon.
+Route 418 of the Xpress bus service, a joint venture between Ride Gwinnett and the Georgia Regional Transportation Authority (GRTA), provides commuter bus service to downtown Atlanta from Snellville in the morning, and vice versa in the afternoon.
 Seven departure times are available in the morning and seven in the afternoon, Monday-Friday, via Stone Mountain Freeway (U.S. 78) to I-285 and I-20.
 The morning westbound route terminates at the Civic Center MARTA Station.
 The afternoon eastbound route terminates at the First Baptist Church of Snellville, with a stop at the Hewatt Road Park&Ride.

-Gwinnett County Transit is also testing a micro-transit service in the Snellville area.
+Ride Gwinnett is also testing a micro-transit service in the Snellville area.

 History

 Buses first ran on the morning of April 2, 2007.
 In that first month, the route had a total of 1,783 riders.
 In May, a 40% increase to 2,520 occurred.
 On many mornings, the bus is standing room only.
 On August 21, 2007, the Gwinnett County Board of Commissioners approved an agreement with GRTA to add five new Motor Coach Industries D4500CL buses to the route.